UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Introduction

-However, to the best of our knowledge, existing IQA datasets ~\cite{live,csiq,kadid,koniq,clive,ying2020patches,spaq} lack text descriptions.
-Conversely, although current IAA datasets~\cite{avacaption} include text data provided by humans, they often contain considerable noise.
-Therefore, a top priority is determining how to acquire high-quality image-text data for both IQA and IAA tasks.
-Recently, multimodal large language models (MLLMs)~\cite{liu2024visual,zhu2023minigpt,lin2023sphinx,li2023otter,ye2023mplug,bai2023qwen} have demonstrated outstanding capabilities in image understanding, which can generate reasonable responses based on images and user instructions.
-Inspired by this, we propose utilizing MLLMs with tailored prompts to generate quality- and aesthetics-related descriptions for the IQA and IAA datasets, respectively (Step 1 of Fig.~\ref{fig:intro}).
+To achieve unified pre-training, we need to construct image-text data for IQA and IAA tasks.
+However, existing IQA datasets~\cite{live,clive,koniq,spaq,kadid,ying2020patches} typically have images only and lack text descriptions.
+While IAA dataset~\cite{avacaption} include text data provided by humans, they often contain considerable textual noise irrelevant for aesthetic assessment.
+Therefore, a top priority is determining how to acquire high-quality image-text data for both tasks.
+Recently, multimodal large language models (MLLMs)~\cite{bai2023qwen,liu2024visual,lin2023sphinx,li2023otter} have demonstrated outstanding capabilities in image understanding, which can generate reasonable responses based on images and user instructions.
+Inspired by this, we propose utilizing MLLMs with tailored prompts to generate quality- and aesthetics-related descriptions for the IQA and IAA datasets (Step 1 of Fig.~\ref{fig:intro}).
 As observed in Fig.~\ref{fig:prompt}, this approach provides a comprehensive and precise depiction of image quality and aesthetics.
-Furthermore, we utilize these generated high-quality aesthetics-related descriptions as metadata to refine the raw aesthetic caption dataset (Step 2 of Fig.~\ref{fig:intro}).
-Finally, we unify the generated and refined image-text datasets to conduct vision-language contrast pre-training (Step 3 of Fig.~\ref{fig:intro}).
-This results in the pre-trained UniQA with a powerful multimodal image assessment perception.
+Furthermore, we utilize these generated high-quality aesthetic descriptions as metadata to refine the raw aesthetic caption dataset (Step 2 of Fig.~\ref{fig:intro}).
+Finally, we unify the IQA and IAA datasets to conduct multimodal pre-training (Step 3 of Fig.~\ref{fig:intro}) to obtain UniQA.

-After pre-training on image-text pairs, we propose a lightweight adapter, namely the Multi-Cue Integration Adapter, to fine-tune the specific dataset of two tasks (Step 4 of Fig.~\ref{fig:intro}).
+To effectively adapt the pre-trained UniQA to downstream tasks, we propose a lightweight adapter, namely the Multi-Cue Integration Adapter (Step 4 of Fig.~\ref{fig:intro}).
 This adapter uses versatile cues related to image assessment to prompt the pre-trained UniQA, adeptly extracting useful knowledge and comprehensively assessing the image.
-With much fewer tunable parameters compared to previous IQA and IAA models, our model outperforms them on both tasks and also demonstrates exceptional performance in zero-shot and few-label image assessment settings.
+With much fewer tunable parameters compared to previous IQA and IAA models, our model outperforms them on both tasks.
+More surprisingly, our method achieves impressive results on few-label IQA, \textit{e.g.}, achieving the SRCC values of 0.828 (vs. 0.760 on CLIVE of SOTA method GRepQ~\cite{srinath2024learning}).
+UniQA also generalizes well to various downstream image assessment tasks, highlighting its strong foundation and generalization capabilities.